College Code: UN

 CONS 697: Special Topics in Conservation.
 1-3 credits.

 Topics of current relevance to the field of conservation.
 Notes: May be repeated for credit with approval of the Smithsonian Mason School of Conservation.
 Offered through the Smithsonian-Mason School of Conservation in cooperation with the Smithsonian Conservation Biology Institute on site in Front Royal, VA.
-Course Format: These courses are taught as an intensive, mixed format (lectures and computer work) offering, in a residential full-day (8:30am-6pm), 1 week, 10 day or 2 week session.
+Course Format: These courses are taught as an intensive, mixed format (lectures and computer work) offering, in a residential full-day (8:30am-6pm), 1 week, 10 day or 2 week session, as well as an 8 week online asynchronous format depending on the course/section.
 Students complete pre-course assignments, and are graded in participation, computer exercises and a final exam or project.
-Some night sessions may occur and courses may include weekend class days.
+Some night sessions may occur for on-site courses, which may also include some weekend class days.
 Offered by Provost's Office.
 May be repeated within the degree for a maximum 9 credits.

 Specialized Designation: Topic Varies